 We've held some of the biggest corporations in the country accountable, handled sensitive and complicated cases like birth injuries, and helped thousands of people to get the justice they so badly needed.
 We have the experience, and we have the passion.

-Dolman Law Group Handling Water Contamination Lawsuits
+Dolman Law Group Handles Water Contamination Lawsuits

 The Dolman Law Group is often entrusted by other personal injury lawyers to handle or assist on some of their biggest and most complicated cases.
 We have the financial resources and experience to level the playing field against the biggest of adversaries and seek compensation for exposure to Camp Lejeune water contamination.